-- Conserve the resources of the defendants to allow for the compensation of those who have been harmed by asbestos and silica exposure while securing the right to similar compensation for future claimants.
+- Conserve the resources of the defendants to allow compensation of those who have been harmed by asbestos and silica exposure and secure future claimants’ rights to similar compensation.

-Florida requires legal claims from plaintiffs who have suffered mesothelioma as a result of asbestos exposure to file their claims in court within four years of receiving the mesothelioma diagnosis.
+Florida requires plaintiffs who have suffered asbestos-related mesothelioma to file their claims in court within four years of receiving the mesothelioma diagnosis.
 For family members of individuals who have died from mesothelioma, the time limit to file a wrongful death mesothelioma lawsuit is within two years of their loved one’s death from mesothelioma.

 According to Florida’s law, individuals are eligible to seek compensation if:

-- The claimant submits to the court, along with the complaint, a written report, and supporting test results that show that the claimant’s illness meets the requirements of the law.
+- The claimant submits a written report and supporting test results that show that the claimant’s illness meets the requirements of the law.
 The claimant must also submit his or her address and contact information, as well as the specific location(s) in which the exposure occurred.

 - The claimant who is seeking compensation following a diagnosis of cancer of the lung, larynx, pharynx, or esophagus is not a smoker.

-- Evidence that demonstrates that ample time has passed between the exposure and the diagnosis.
+- They have evidence demonstrating that ample time has passed between the exposure and the diagnosis.
 This is known as the latency period.
 Cancer generally takes some time to form.
 If a person was exposed to asbestos and diagnosed with mesothelioma a week later, the cancer was almost certainly caused by another factor.

 Let our attorneys help you understand the options that are available to you.
 Contact us today.